Astros keep ratcheting up pressure, beat Rays to send ALCS to Game 7

 That’s not to say it was Cash’s fault.
 It would be tough to predict Diego Castillo, his most trusted reliever, would allow two inherited runners to score, then two more, in the fifth inning of a 7-4 loss to the Houston Astros.
-No one prepares for Martín Maldonado sacrifice bunting, George Springer beating the shift with a single, José Altuve cracking a double, then Carlos Correa singling, too, leaving Castillo to stew behind the mound.
+No one prepares for Martín Maldonado’s sacrifice bunt, George Springer beating the shift with a single, José Altuve cracking a double, then Carlos Correa singling, too, leaving Castillo to stew behind the mound.
 But that’s just how it went for the Rays at Petco Park.

-They were outhit and outpitched, and their usual lifeline — a dominant bullpen — couldn’t carry them to the World Series.
+They were outhit, outpitched and their usual lifeline — a dominant bullpen — couldn’t carry them to the World Series.
 They’ll have one more chance to get there in Game 7 on Saturday.
 And if they don’t, the Astros will be the second team to overcome a 3-0 deficit in a best-of-seven series.
 It would be a complete collapse.

+“If the roles were switched, it would be a different narrative,” said Rays catcher Mike Zunino.
+“So we have to keep that in mind, that we’re still right in this thing.”

 In the guts of Game 5, as it wound toward a walk-off finish, Astros Manager Dusty Baker had one wish: Please, he prayed, let’s get through this without using Framber Valdez.
 If there were extra innings, Valdez would have jogged in from the bullpen for the 10th.
 The Astros, had they survived, would have been stripped of their best-case plan.
 Baker could have been starter-less.